watertap-org/watertap/docs/background/what_is_proteuslib.rst

 What is ProteusLib
 ------------------

-ProteusLib is a Python-based, open source library of water treatment models than can be used to assess water treatment trains through simulation, optimization, and other advanced methods.
+ProteusLib is a Python-based, open-source library of water treatment models than can be used to assess water treatment trains through simulation, optimization, and other advanced methods.
 ProteusLib development is funded by the `National Alliance for Water Innovation (NAWI) <https://www.nawihub.org/>`_, the U.S. Department of Energy’s Energy-Water Desalination Hub.

 Motivation